cleanerzkp/spot-instance-comparison/README.md

 - Node.js v14.x or later.
 - PostgreSQL or compatible SQL database.
-- Access credentials for AWS, Azure, Google Cloud, and Alibaba.
+- Access credentials for AWS, Azure, Google Cloud, and Alibaba (configured in `.env` file).
+- Access to Google Cloud JSON for API integration.

 ### Installation Steps